mraheem25/DevOps-Learning-Bash/Error Handling/Shell Option (set -x).md

 6 X=10
 7 Y=20
 8 Z=$((X + Y))
 9 echo "The value of Z is: $Z"
+10 set +x
+11 echo "After the script"
 ```
 #### The output is as follows: